What is creatine monohydrate?

 - Juices or other drinks

-A creatine monohydrate loading phase will take around 5-7 days, consuming 4 - 5g daily.
+A creatine monohydrate loading phase will take around 5-7 days, taking 4-5g daily.

-After the loading phase comes the Maintenance Phase, where the amount is reduced to approximately 5g daily for around 3-4 weeks.
+After the loading phase, we have to follow a Maintenance Phase, when the dose is reduced to 5g daily approximately for 3-4 weeks.

-The loading phase is optional, however, the benefits will be immediate.
-If you choose not to do a loading phase, it is avisable to start with the following intake from the very first day:
+The loading phase is optional and it is done to obtain all the benefits immediately.
+If you choose not to do a loading phase, it is advisable to start with the following intake from the very first day:

-- 0.1g of creatine for every Kg of body weight
+- 0.1g of creatine per Kg of body weight

 Creatine and Whey Protein

 Both supplements can be perfectly combined in the same shake.
-You can also make a 'stack' or combination of products with impressive results.
-It would be consumed as a post-workout shake:
+Moreover, you can also make a 'stack' or combo with impressive results.
+It would be a post-workout shake: